michaelbrant/MenuTexter/README.md

 # MenuTexter
 Automatically sends texts of Widener University's cafeteria Lunch and Dinner menus.
-The HTML is parsed from https://widener.campusdish.com/Commerce/Catalog/Menus.aspx?LocationId=213 using a python library called Beautiful Soup 4
+The HTML is parsed from https://widener.campusdish.com/Commerce/Catalog/Menus.aspx?LocationId=213 using a python library called Beautiful Soup 4.
+*Disclaimer: The messages MenuTexter sends aren't actually SMS texts.
+They are emails.
+Sending SMS would cost money*

 ### To Install the MenuTexter: